cvjena/libmaxdiv/README.md

 After having installed the dependencies mentioned above and built `libmaxdiv` according to the instructions in `maxdiv/libmaxdiv/README.md`, just run `python launch-gui.py` to start the interactive interface.

+A comprehensive installation guide and user manual for the GUI can be found in `libmaxdiv user guide.pdf`.

 You may also use the maxdiv algorithm programmatically via the `maxdiv` function in the `maxdiv.maxdiv` package or by using the `libmaxdiv` library directly from your application.
 It provides a C-style procedural interface defined in `libmaxdiv.h` for maximum inter-operability.